Without question, the recent COVID-19 crisis has deeply affected us all.

 As part of the budget passed last night, the Maine Legislature raised the annual cap for the Maine Seed Capital Tax Credit program from $5 million to $15 million.
 This means an additional $10 million in credits will be available for the balance of 2020.
 We’ll follow up with more details about that program as they become available.

 Maine, its people and its businesses have always been resilient and unified in the face of adversity.
 We know we will continue to embody those characteristics as we face this challenge.

 MTI will continue to work through this crisis to provide resources and advocate for the needs of Maine’s entrepreneurial community.
-On that note, we will be extending the deadline for MTAF 2.5 proposals.
-More details to follow.
+On that note, we will be extending the deadline for MTAF 2.5 proposals to April 24, 2020.

 Wishing all of you enduring health and safety.

 Read more about programs and resources across agencies available in Maine for businesses and individuals affected by the crisis.
 Updated March 31, 2020

 This resource guide provides an overview of federal and state programs designed to help businesses and other eligible organizations affected by the COVID-19 crisis.

 This guide provides information about a cash flow assistance program for employers and other eligible organizations affected.

 Information for individuals financially affected by the crisis.